akash-sankar/CSToolboxFunctions/covar/README.md

 The function computes the output covariance `p` and the state covariance `q` assuming the system is excited by zero-mean white noise with intensity `w`.

+NOTE: tf2ss function of GNU Octave uses Wolovich’s Observable Structure Theorem while Scilab uses a different approach (h=C*(seye()-A)^-1B+D(s)).
+So when a transfer function is given as input, the resultant state space representation may not match between GNU Octave & Scilab.
+But both forms produce identical input-output behavior.

 ## Calling Sequence
 - `[p, q] = covar(sys, w)`